jjvanzon/JJs-Reference-Architecture/patterns.md

 #### Lookup ViewModels

-A *lookup* list can for instance be the data to pick from a drop-down box, e.g.:
+A *lookup* list can hold the data for a control like a drop-down box, e.g.:

 ```cs
 IList<IDNameDto> ProductTypeLookup { get; set; }